 Visit Prešern Square

 If you’ve ever seen photographs of Ljubljana, it’s highly likely you’re already familiar with the picturesque Prešern Square.
 The recognisable landmark here is the pink Franciscan Church of Annunciation, which forms the backdrop of most Ljubljana photography.
 If any events are happening in the city, this is usually where it’s at.
-For us, it was the Christmas markets, but in Summer you can find all kinds of carnivals and parades – including Pride!
+For us, it was the Christmas markets (Ljubljana in Winter is beautiful!), but in Summer you can find all kinds of carnivals and parades – including Pride!

 Explore the Alternative Metalkova Street